For Their Eyes Only: "Snowden," "Blair Witch," and "Bridget Jones's Baby"

 BLAIR WITCH

 For a movie so beholden to its inspiration, director Adam Wingard’s Blair Witch feels like a pretty blatant middle finger to 1999’s The Blair Witch Project.
 “Only three young people lost in the woods?!
 We’ve got six!
 Only two clunky video cameras recording everything?!
 We’ve got, like, a million!
 GoPros and cell phones and camcorders – hell, we’ve even got a camera fixed on a drone!
 Twigs snapping in the distance?!
 We’ve got freaking sonic booms!
 No blood?!
 We’ve got buckets!
 Black-and-white?!
 We’re in living color, bitches!!!”
 But as much as I wanted to react to this horror sequel/reboot with the world-weary testiness of Dana Carvey’s Grumpy Old Man or Clint Eastwood’s anybody, I didn’t have to, because we old-timers and our fond, 20th Century memories of Heather, Mike, and Josh win in the end: Unlike The Blair Witch Project, the new Blair Witch isn’t the least bit scary.
 It’s certainly obnoxious, given all the crummy attempts at naturalistic “found footage” acting, and it’s certainly tiresome, given how this purported update follows the narrative blueprint of the original almost scene for scene, and sometimes even shot for shot.
 (There were boos in my auditorium when the film ended precisely the way you imagine it will and pray it won’t.)
 Frightening, however, the movie isn’t, with the first couple of loud blasts on the soundtrack totally inuring you to the next several dozen, and the disturbing 1999 images – stick-figure totems, piles of rocks, guys standing in the corner – hauled out strictly for nostalgic purposes, not because Wingard and screenwriter Simon Barrett thought to do anything fresh with them.
-Their outing may have lost its “Project,” but IT also lost any conceivable reason for existing aside from offering a definitive answer to that age-old philosophical question: “If a bunch of Blair Witch trees fall in the forest, does anyone give a damn?”
+Their outing may have lost its “Project,” but it also lost any conceivable reason for existing aside from offering a definitive answer to that age-old philosophical question: “If a bunch of Blair Witch trees fall in the forest, does anyone give a damn?”

 BRIDGET JONES’S BABY